Americans in Paris: Funny, Real Tips from an American Expat

 The French aren’t just known for their flaky croissants, colorful macarons, and exceptional wine.
 They’re also known for their fashion sense.

 What to wear when traveling to Paris?
 Replace your comfy yoga pants with loose-fitting slacks and your sloppy sweats with a sundress so that you don’t stand out like a gauche tourist when traveling to Paris for the first time.
-In terms of comfy footwear, opt for stylish flats, boots, or sandals instead of your broken-in and battered-up sneakers.

 12- Leave Your Stars & Stripes Speedo at Home